-We’ve made it to the end of 2020, and if your experience was anything like mine, you made a sudden change from working in an office or in the community- to working from home full time.
+We’ve made it through the infamous 2020, and if your experience was anything like mine, you made a sudden change from working in an office or in the community- to working from home full time.

 At first, it can be a bit challenging.
 Adapting to working completely virtual and from the comfort of your own home can be quite a drastic change to our daily work routine.

-I know for me, it was challenging to get used to working alone and not seeing my clients in person, but rather over video instead.
+I know for me, it was challenging to get used to working alone and not seeing my clients or coworkers in person, but rather over video instead.

 Technical issues, paying for higher internet speed, experiencing eye fatigue, body aches and maybe even loneliness can all add extra stress that we have to adapt to.